iamacup/react-redux-with-networking-helper/readme.md

  * or
  * **react-native** > 0.60.0

+#### Hooks

+Hooks are fully supported, examples and documentation includes `connect` based and hook based methods for implementation.

 #### Project

 This project aims to produce a low code, high productivity solution to working with React/Redux and networking.